tweedge/springcore-0day-en/README.md

 Additionally, Spring Boot 2.5.15 is now available which includes the patch for CVE-2022-22965, per this [additional blog post from Spring](https://spring.io/blog/2022/03/31/spring-boot-2-5-12-available-now).

 Once you patch, you are no longer vulnerable to CVE-2022-22965. **However,** if you know your application is/was vulnerable, you should look for signs of malicious abuse or initial access, such as webshells which were dropped by attackers (such as Initial Access Brokers) to come back to later.
+As of 2022-03-31, mass scanning for this vulnerability is reported underway by [Bad Packets](https://twitter.com/bad_packets/status/1509603994166956049) and [GreyNoise](https://twitter.com/GreyNoiseIO/status/1509569701248217088).

 ## Errors